Oct 14, 2024 - minute readminutes read

 During pregnancy, we advise being especially mindful of the connection between your oral health and overall health – not to mention the overall health of your little one!

-Many women – as many as 67-100% – experience gingivitis during pregnancy, even those who are taking good care of their oral health and might not have had such issues in the past.
-This is nothing to be alarmed about!
+Gingivitis during pregnancy is nothing to be alarmed about!
 This heightened inflammatory response is the body’s natural reaction to an increase in sex hormones.

-Brush twice daily with fluoride toothpaste and make sure to clean interdentally each day
+Brush twice daily with fluoride toothpaste and make sure to clean interdentally each day.

 Some other oral health factors to keep in mind during a pregnancy: